 In addition to academic and professional work, applicants are encouraged to include examples of personal work.
-CCA faculty reviews all submitted portfolios.
-(Note: Supplemental portfolio materials sent separately to the Admissions Office are reviewed at faculty discretion.)
-Do not submit work for which your participation was in a production capacity only.
-Your portfolio should include a description of each piece by number, title, completion date, your specific role in the design, and production of the piece, and any other relevant information.
+CCA faculty review portfolios submitted through SlideRoom.
+(Note: Supplemental portfolio materials sent separately to the Admissions Office are not accepted.)

 Résumé / Curriculum Vitae